TJ Perenara: 2017

 After captaining the Hurricanes to an 83-17 win over the Sunwolves to open their season, Perenara took over as captain of the team and led the team in every single match of the year except for four.
 This happened after Dane Coles was badly concussed in round three against the Chiefs.
 Coles did not return to action until the knockout rounds.
-Coles relieved Perenara of captaincy in the semi-final.
-Perenara scored the opening try of the semi-final in Johannesburg, but the Hurricanes suffered a 29-44 loss to the Lions in the match.
+Coles relieved Perenara of captaincy in the semifinal.
+Perenara scored the opening try of the semifinal in Johannesburg, but the Hurricanes suffered a 29-44 loss to the Lions in the match.

-Perenara became the highest try-scorer of all halfbacks in Super Rugby history in 2017 where he scored his 44th try and seventh of the 2017 season in the semi-final loss to the Lions in Johannesburg.
+Perenara became the highest try scorer of all halfbacks in Super Rugby history in 2017 where he scored his 44th try and seventh of the 2017 season in the semifinal loss to the Lions in Johannesburg.
 Perenara scored his first try of the 2018 Super Rugby campaign against the Crusaders to score his 45th try.
-Perenara has the second-to-most tries of 48 tries than any active Super Rugby player behind New South Wales Waratahs fullback Israel Folau.

-Despite an outstanding Super Rugby campaign, Perenara went back to being the second-choice halfback with Aaron Smith returning to better form.
+Despite an outstanding Super Rugby campaign, Perenara went back to being the second choice halfback with Aaron Smith returning to better form.
 This was made clear in the 2017 Pasifika Challenge against Samoa where Perenara replaced Smith in the 56th minute of the 78-0 win, scoring a try in the 71st minute.
 Smith started as halfback in all three tests against the British & Irish Lions in 2017, with Perenara coming off the bench as a reserve in those three matches.
 Perenara lead the Haka in every single test against the Lions.
 He carried a heavy workload for the All Blacks in 2017, playing in 14 matches that year and leading the haka in all of those, including starts against Argentina which was a 39-22 win and the Barbarians in a 31-22 win, scoring a try against the Barbarians in that fixture, that was not a capped fixture.
 Perenara only missed one test that year, which was the last 2017 Rugby Championship fixture, against South Africa.